samezad27/hw-3-generate-password/README.md

 ## Javascript
 - Wrote clean js code that follows basic structure and variable guidelines
-- Created functionality that met all of the criteria of the project
+- Created functionality that met the criteria of the project

 ### User Story